Wearing a Mask While Traveling: Why It’s Still Smart (Even in 2026)

 The Coughing Conundrum

 But here’s the real kicker: the people coughing and sneezing freely?
 They never seem to wear a mask.
 And somehow, I’m the one everyone avoids.
+Wearing a mask while traveling can feel socially awkward, but it is still a practical decision.

 There was one memorable flight where the man across the aisle coughed so violently that even the in-flight magazine trembled.
 I glanced over, and he immediately looked at me as if to say, Why are you staring?
 You’re the one wearing the mask!